 You can apply for a waiver by completing Part II of Form 2210.

-The reality is that we all have to eventually pay the taxes we owe.
+The reality is that we all have to pay the taxes we owe eventually.
 Ignoring the problem won’t keep the IRS away.
-For self-employed taxpayers and independent contractors, the best approach is to anticipate the coming year’s tax liabilities and work the quarterly payments into your cash flow so you’re prepared to send the check to the IRS and make the payments on time.
+For self-employed taxpayers and independent contractors, the best approach is to anticipate the coming year’s tax liabilities and work the quarterly payments into your cash flow, so you’re prepared to send the check to the IRS and make the payments on time.

-The failure to do so will only add to the problem when the IRS imposes stiff penalties for either underpayment or late payments.
-The good news is that you can avoid all of these problems by planning ahead.
+Failure to do so will only add to the problem when the IRS imposes stiff penalties for either underpayment or late payments.
+The good news is, you can avoid all of these problems by planning ahead.